sikessle/mknapsack/README.md

 ### Mutation
 With probability p each new offspring (only if it is true offspring and not just a clone, depending on the crossover probability) is mutated.
 Mutation is performed by flipping one bit at a random position in the solution.
+Bad mutations are also accepted.
+The mutation probability can be parameterized via the frontend.

 ### Crossover
+Using uniform-crossover with a probability of 0.5 for each bit.
+First there are two child c1, c2 generated as exact copies from the parents p1, p2.
+With a probability p a crossover is performed.
+For each bit of both children it is decided with a probability of 0.5 if they get the bit from p1 or p2.
+Every offspring is accepted, as long as it is valid (better or not than the previous).
+The crossover probability can be parameterized via the frontend.

 ### Population Replacement
-- initial population consists of random valid solutions with packed/unpacked items uniformly distributed along the solution vector.
-- the mutation accepts bad mutations.
-- crossover technique: uniform-crossover with p=0.5
-- population replacement method: replace-worst
+Using replace-worst strategy with a limited replacement proportion n.
+This defines, how many percent of the worst solutions in the current population will be replaced by their offsprings.
+The order of which offsprings replace which worst parents is random.
+They are just replaced worst-first in the sequence the offsprings are iterated.
+The offsprings proportion in the new population can be parameterized via the frontend.

 ## See also
 For information about the benchmark, for which this algorithm is